Public transport in Istanbul: Tram

 Istanbul inaugurated horse trams in 1872 and these served the people of Istanbul until 1912.
 Following this date, electric trams were put in place and they were the main means for urban public transport until 1966.
 Many routes were built step by step, and it reached their most widespread network in 1956 with 108 million passengers in 270 shuttles in 56 lines.
 Tramcars were not modernized for many decades, and some of the 1911 electric cars were still running in the 1960s.
 At that time modern buses provided faster and smoother journeys.
 Because of those negative issues, tram system closed in mid-1960s.

 From the early 1970s, traffic congestion worsened.
 By the mid-1980s, Istanbulites realized that the uncontrolled extension of motorization & closure of the tram network had been a mistake.
-Other cities around the world, e.g. Tunis and Buenos Aires, also understood that error, and like them, Istanbul also planned the return of tramway.
+Other cities around the world, e.g. Tunis and Buenos Aires, also understood that error, and like them, Istanbul also planned the return of the tramway.

 As an experiment, Istanbul first opened a heritage tram at European side in 1990.
 Due to increasing popularity, they opened a modern tram system starting in 1992, also at European side.
 Now, the Asian side has a heritage tram system, whereas the European side has both a heritage tram and a modern tram system.

-The modern tram consists of lines T1, T4 and T5, initially operated with 55 low-floor Bombardier Flexity Swift and 32 Alstom Citadis.
+The modern tram consists of lines T1, T4, T5 and T6, initially operated with 55 low-floor Bombardier Flexity Swift and 32 Alstom Citadis.

 The line T4 was opened in 2007 between Edirnekapı and Mescid-i Selam.
 There are 22 stations and length is 15,3 km.
 Since March 2009, the line works between Topkapı and Mescid-i Selam.
 Service is operated with LRT vehicles built by SGP in 1989.
 As of 2019, daily ridership was 446 journeys and 196,000 passengers.

 Commuter rail

 Starting from June 2013, suburban lines on both sides of the city (Istanbul suburban and Haydarpaşa suburban) were closed for rehabilitation works as well as for their fusion into a single line by the means of an undersea tunnel through the Bosphorus as part of the Marmaray project.

-On 12 March 2019, the whole parts of the Marmaray are operational.
-A further extension to Bahçeşehir via Ispartakule is proposed.
+On 12 March 2019, all parts of the Marmaray were opened.
+A further extension to Bahçeşehir via Ispartakule is operated as a shuttle from Halkalı station.